 2013

 The Radio Telescope in Effelsberg spans one hundred meters in diameter and is one of the largest radio telescopes in the world.
 It was constructed between 1968 and 1971 in a small, protected valley in the town of Effelsberg in the Eifel, the western region of Germany.
-Built far away from densely populated areas, it attempts to circumvent short-wave radio signals that interfere with the data the scientists collect.
+Built far away from densely populated areas, it attempts to circumvent short-wave radio signals which interfere with the data the scientists collect.
 Accessing the far reaches of space, this 3,200-ton instrument can detect celestial signals that optical devices cannot.
-By studying the hidden electro-magnetic footprint of the universe, theresearchers working with the Effelsberg Radio Telescope are beginning to untangle the complex science of stellar evolution and dark matter.
+By studying the hidden electro-magnetic footprints of the universe, the researchers who work with the Effelsberg Radio Telescope are beginning to untangle the complex science of stellar evolution and dark matter.

-Working in consultation with the director of the Max Planck Institute for Radio Astronomy, Lutter spent more than a month in the fall of 2013 observing and photographing the Effelsberg Telescope.
-Photographing with a camera obscura, Lutter created a variety of large-scale images of the imposing structure as it moved to adjust its position to scan the universe.
-Both massive and agile, the telescope can make a full rotation in as little as twelve minutes and change its elevation from 0–90 degrees in as little as six minutes.
-Conceiving of her images inside a reutilized 20-foot-long shipping container, the process to fully expose one image lasted several hours.
-The telescope’s relatively swift range of motion allowed Lutter to catch this immense piece of machinery at rest as well as during rotation.
-Images which show the telescope in mid-shift create surprising compositions, giving evidence to the choreography involved in collecting stellar information.
-The source of this information originates as far back as thirteen billion years ago.
-The forest surrounding the telescope in these images evokes outlines of clouds visually transporting the telescope into an unknown expanse of space.
+Working in consultation with the director of the Max Planck Institute for Radio Astronomy, I spent more than a month in the fall of 2013 observing and photographing the Effelsberg Telescope.
+Photographing with a camera obscura, I created a variety of large-scale images of the imposing structure as it moved to adjust its position to scan the universe.
+Both massive and agile, the telescope can make a full rotation in as little as twelve minutes and change its elevation from zero to ninety degrees in as little as six minutes.
+It is inside a reutilized twenty-foot-long shipping container that I conceived my images; the process to fully expose one image lasted several hours.
+The telescope’s relatively swift range of motion allowed me to catch this immense piece of machinery at rest as well as during rotation.
+Images which show the telescope in mid-shift create surprising compositions, which give evidence to the choreography involved in collecting stellar information.
+The source of this information originates as far back as thirteen billion years.

-The stark physical contrasts between the telescope’s support structure and its delicate outer segments neatly parallel the combined purity and complexity of information being collected, both in the telescope and in Lutter’s camera obscura.
-In several of her images, one sees the telescope duplicated in its own shadow: its antenna against the telescope’s parabolic core or the dish itself reflected into the opposite side of its interior.
+The stark physical contrasts between the telescope’s support structure and its delicate outer segments neatly parallel the combined purity and complexity of information being collected, both in the telescope and inside my camera obscura.
+In several of my images, one sees the telescope duplicated in its own shadow: its antenna against the telescope’s parabolic core or the dish itself reflected into the opposite side of its interior.
 Viewers are reminded in these cases that photography, too, depends on reflected and concentrated light, just as the telescope depends on its ability to concentrate waves of magnetic data.

-Observing the telescope and thinking about its rotational axis it became clear to Lutter that for this scientific instrument to execute its mission, it had to appropriate the rotational qualities of a celestial body itself.
-In order for it to listen in on the universe it is mounted on a 360-degree horizontal track with a 90-degree altitude axis.
-The maneuver it describes when positioning itself replicates the maneuver in rotation and inclination of that of a celestial body spinning in space due to the laws of gravity.
+Observing the telescope and thinking about its rotational axis, it became clear to me that for this scientific instrument to execute its mission, it had to appropriate the rotational qualities of a celestial body itself.
+In order for it to listen in on the universe, it is mounted on a 360-degree horizontal track with a ninety-degree altitude axis.
+The maneuver it describes when positioning itself, replicates the maneuver in rotation and inclination of that of a celestial body spinning in space.

 Because of its size and advanced mobility, the Effelsberg Radio Telescope, which focuses primarily on the Milky Way and Andromeda Galaxies, is able to contribute to our understanding of cosmic matter and its properties.
 In this series of photographs, one camera, terrestrially bound and light-dependent, portrays another whose invisible points of focus extend to the outer boundaries of the known universe and the recesses of an impossibly distant past.